Services For You

 There is a mandatory Early Conciliation process you must follow before the time limit called Advisory, Conciliation and Arbitration Service ‘ACAS’.
 The ACAS process is compulsory for most claims and must be completed to obtain a certificate from ACAS before you can lodge a claim with the Employment Tribunal.
 The process is there to try and resolve matters amicably without the need to go to court.

 We have the expertise to guide you through the ACAS process and where ACAS Early Conciliation fails, we can guide you through the next steps to make an unfair dismissal or constructive dismissal claim in an employment tribunal.

 Employment Law Solicitors

 This area of law can be extremely complex and it is important that you speak with an employment law solicitor who can talk you through the options open to you, where you stand legally and give you an honest assessment of your case and likely chances of success if you proceed to an Employment Tribunal or Employment Appeal Tribunal.

 Larcomes have an experienced team of employment lawyers, with offices in Portsmouth and Waterlooville and whatever your employment law matter, our employment law team are here to help you.
 Remember you can talk to us in complete confidence and gain reassurance from speaking to someone who understands your situation.

-If you have an employment law query regarding unfair, wrongful or constructive dismissal or if you are facing a disciplinary action or unfair treatment at work, contact us today on 023 9244 8100 for fast, constructive advice that’s friendly and local.
+If you have an employment law query regarding unfair, wrongful or constructive dismissal or if you are facing disciplinary action or unfair treatment at work, contact us today on 023 9244 8100 for fast, constructive advice that’s friendly and local.

 Find out more about the head of our specialist employment law department – Employment Solicitor David Sumner